What Is Cub Scouting?

 Cub Scouting is fun!
 No matter what grade you are in, first through fifth, it can be a blast.
 Do you like to learn by doing?
 This is just the place.

 You can learn to tie knots, set up a tent, or shoot a bow and arrow (archery).
 Have you ever cooked a meal on a campfire?
-Sent a secret code to a buddy?
 Built a birdhouse?
-Hiked?
-Earn rewards for doing these things in Cub Scouts.
+Designed and built a race car or a rocket?

 Cub Scouts Belong to Packs and Dens